raul-oc/cs50-problem-set0/README.md

 The pay-out rules are as follows:

-A sum of 2 or 12 pays 3 times the current bet.
+A sum of 2 or 12 pays 3 times the current bet (2.78 % probability).

-A sum of 3 or 11 pays 2 times the current bet.
+A sum of 3 or 11 pays 2 times the current bet (5.56 % probability).

-A sum of 4 or 10 pays 1 times the current bet.
+A sum of 4 or 10 pays 1 times the current bet (8.33 % probability).

 Requirements: